MasoniteFramework/docs/architecture/service-container.md

 There are a few objects that are resolved by the container by default.
 These include your controller methods \(which are the most common and you have probably used them so far\) driver and middleware constructors and any other classes that are specified in the documentation.

-There are four methods that are important in interacting with the container: `bind`, `make` and `resolve`
+There are three methods that are important in interacting with the container: `bind`, `make` and `resolve`

 ### Bind